Unic-X/hack-a-sol/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the WTFPL License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries, please reach out to [your-email@example.com](mailto:arman22102@iiitnr.edu.in).